-This post was originally published on Life's A Polyp.
+This post appeared on Life's A Polyp.

 2014 marks 19 years since my first ostomy surgery.
 The surgery that resulted in an ileostomy for six years, and 13 years since my reversal.
 I always tend to forget the anniversary date, but occasionally my mind will reminisce about the amount of time that has passed.